Shrihari-Nair/zolvit_invoice_data_extraction/README.md

 # Zolvit Invoice Data Extraction

 ## Report
-The drive link of the report is available [here](https://drive.google.com/drive/folders/1cmJV_mq7puPGfpuc1Y0tH-97zEge0dYc?usp=sharing)
+The drive link of the report is available [here](https://drive.google.com/drive/folders/1cmJV_mq7puPGfpuc1Y0tH-97zEge0dYc?usp=sharing).
+A copy of the report is also available in this repository.
 ## Setup
 1. Install conda and create a virtual environment
 2. Run the following command : `pip install requirements.txt`.
 Ensure that the environment variables for `pytesseract` and `pdf2image` are added to the system's PATH.